 ABSTRACT:

 Particle Image Velocimetry (PIV) is used in a wide variety of fields, due to the opportunity it provides for precisely visualizing and quantifying flows across a large spatiotemporal range.
 However, its implementation typically requires use of expensive and specialized instrumentation, which limits its broader utility.
 Moreover, within the field of bioengineering, in vitro flow visualization studies are also often further limited by the high cost of commercially-sourced tissue phantoms that recapitulate desired anatomical structures, particularly for those that span the meso-scale regime (i.e., sub-mm to mm length-scales).
-Herein, we present a simplified experimental protocol developed to address these limitations, the key elements of which include: 1) a relatively low-cost method for fabricating meso-scale tissue phantoms using 3D printing and silicone casting; and 2) an open-source image analysis and pre/post-processing framework that reduces demand upon the instrumentation for measuring meso-scale flows (i.e., velocities up to tens of mm/s), thus circumventing the need to implement many of the more costly components in standard PIV systems.
+Herein, we present a simplified experimental protocol developed to address these limitations, the key elements of which include: 1) a relatively low-cost method for fabricating meso-scale tissue phantoms using 3D printing and silicone casting; and 2) an open-source image analysis and processing framework that reduces demand upon the instrumentation for measuring meso-scale flows (i.e., velocities up to tens of mm/s).
+Collectively, this lowers the barrier to entry for non-experts by leveraging resources already at the disposal of many bioengineering researchers.
 We demonstrate the applicability of this protocol within the context of neurovascular flow characterization; however, it is expected to be relevant to a broader range of meso-scale applications in bioengineering and beyond.

 INTRODUCTION: